 Section 4.3.
 Notice of Regular Board Meetings.
 No notice of the regular meeting shall be required, except of the first regular meeting after any change in the time or place of such meeting adopted by resolution of the Board as above provided.
 Notice of such changed regular meeting shall be given by the Secretary or by the person or persons calling the meeting by personal communication over the telephone to each Board member at least twenty-four (24) hours prior to the time of the meeting or by at least three (3) days' notice by mail, telegram or written communication.
 If mailed, notice shall be mailed by United States mail, postage prepaid, to the last known address of each Board member.
 In addition, the Authority shall routinely provide reasonable notice of meetings to any individual specifically requesting it in writing.
 At any regular meeting of the Board, any business may be transacted and the Board may exercise all of its powers.

 Section 4.4.
 Notice of Special Board Meetings.
-Notice of all special meetings of the Board shall be given by the Secretary or by the person or persons calling the special meeting by delivering personally or by mail written notice at least twenty-four (24) hours prior to the time of the meeting to each Board member and to each local newspaper of general circulation and to each radio or television station that has requested notice as provided in RCW 42.30.080.
+Notice of all special meetings of the Board shall be given by the Secretary or by the person or persons calling the special meeting by delivering personally or by email notice at least twenty-four (24) hours prior to the time of the meeting to each Board member and to each local newspaper of general circulation and to each radio or television station that has requested notice as provided in RCW 42.30.080.
 In addition, the Authority shall provide notice of special meetings to any individual specifically requesting it in writing.
 The time and place of the special meeting and the business to be transacted must be specified in the notice.

 Section 4.5.
 Waiver of Notice.
 Notice as provided in these Bylaws may be dispensed with as to any member of the Board who at or prior to the time the meeting convenes files with the Board a written waiver of notice or who is actually present at the meeting at the time it convenes.
 Such notice may also be dispensed with as to special meetings called to deal with an emergency involving injury or damage to persons or property or the likelihood of such injury or damage, where time requirements of such notice would make notice impractical and increase the likelihood of such injury or damage.
 Notice, as provided in the Charter concerning proposed amendments to the Charter or Bylaws and votes on such amendments, may not be waived.